Estimation and visualization of treatment effects for multiple outcomes: Applications

 \subsection{Binary outcomes}

 In this subsection, we applied the SMR-MOM to \textit{ACTG175}.
 In the same way, we assume that the number of latent variables is five.
 All tuning parameters are set in the same way as continuous case.
 The visualization of the estimated $\boldsymbol{A}$ and $\boldsymbol{\varGamma}^{*}$ is shown in Fig. \ref{ddddd}.
 Two latent variables, PC2 and PC5, were identified through the SMR-MOM.
 PC2 is a component such that test therapy has a greater effect on CD4 and CD8 cells compared to control therapy.
 PC5 is a component such that control therapy has a greater effect on CD4 cells.
 For the visualization, all coefficients of $\boldsymbol{A}$ that are not estimated to be zero are listed.
-Here, we describe the covariates that contribute to these components. \begin{description} \item [PC2($+$)]``wtkg", ``z30", ``symptom" \item [PC2($-$)]``race" \item [PC5($+$)] ``karnof" \item [PC5($-$)] ``age", ``homo", ``race" \end{description} From Fig. \ref{ddddd}, we found the subgroup in which test therapy was more effective in treatment effect of CD4 cells compared to control therapy.
-The characteristics of the participants in the subgroup are described as follows: \begin{itemize} \item participants with obesity \item participants with zidovudine use in the 30 days prior to treatment initiation \item participants with symptomatic \item participants with older \item participants with homosexual activity \item participants with non-white \end{itemize}
+Here, we describe the covariates that contribute to these components. \\ \textbf{PC2($+$)}``wtkg", ``z30", ``symptom";\quad \textbf{PC2($-$)}``race"\\ \textbf{PC5($+$)} ``karnof";\quad \textbf{PC5($-$)} ``age", ``homo", ``race"